 Let's say that you find yourself in a position where you need to pass a smog test, but your Check Engine light is on and indicates that you have a bad catalytic converter.
 In addition, you don't have any other indications (rattling, bad smells, etc.) that your catalytic converter is terminal.
 Before you spring for a new catalytic converter, give this a try.
-You simply add a bottle of this product to your gas tank when it is ¼ full, then fill the tank, have a mechanic clear the trouble code, and drive until the system recycles (usually around 100 miles).
+You add a bottle of this product to your gas tank when it is ¼ full, then fill the tank, have a mechanic clear the trouble code, and drive until the system recycles (usually around 100 miles).
 If the Check Engine light stays off, the cleaner has likely worked, and you should immediately have your car tested.
-There is no guarantee with this method, but at around $25.00 out of pocket, it does not cost much to give it a try.
+There is no guarantee with this method, but at around $25.00 out of pocket, it does not cost much to try it.

 3. Universal-Fit Catalytic Converter Replacement

 If your car is registered in a locality that permits it (check your local regulations), you may be able to replace your bad catalytic converter with a less expensive universal catalytic converter.
 This will cost you much less than a catalytic converter made specifically for your vehicle.
 The only downside is that the installation may cost more, but you should still proceed.

 4. OEM Catalytic Converter Replacement